 |According to Capital One - an outsider made them aware of this breach.|

-Cyber Management Alliance Ltd are the leaders in cyber incident response planning and crisis management and when prospective clients reach out to us for hosting internal Cyber Incident Planning & Response workshops, we hear typical defensive answers like:
+Cyber Management Alliance Ltd is a team of leaders in cyber incident response planning and crisis management and when prospective clients reach out to us for hosting internal Cyber Incident Planning & Response workshops, we hear typical defensive answers like:

 The fact is, yes, most organisations will have some sort of incident response plan.
-The question that we ask, is that plan fit for purpose and is it able to deal with the nuances of a cyber-attack?
+The question that we ask is: Is that plan fit for purpose and is it able to deal with the nuances of a cyber-attack?